Start your care

 Types of Supports Available for Autism Level 1

 People living with Autism Level 1 may not need round-the-clock care, but they often benefit from targeted supports to help with independence, confidence, and everyday life.
-Through the NDIS, individuals can access a wide range of services that are designed to match their specific goals and challenges.

 Here are some examples of funded supports: